 As a guitarist I have always been on my own “tone quest” for over twenty years.
-About thirteen years ago I thought I could learn a skilled trade that would involve helping other musicians find their own tone.
+Almost fifteen years ago I thought I should learn a skilled trade that would involve helping other musicians find their own tone.
 I wanted to mix together my interests in instrument-making & repair, audio engineering & acoustics, woodworking & metalworking, and most of all, preserving & restoring vintage things.
 Piano rebuilding combines all of these.

 I’ve been a semi-professional electric guitar-player for a long time, over 25 years.
 I studied musicology and performance at the McGill University Conservatory of Music in Montreal.
 I began playing guitar at age 12 at the encouragement of my father, learning songs by Buddy Holly & Carl Perkins.
 By the end of middle school, I discovered several guitarists whose tone influenced my taste greatly: Mark Knopfler, Jerry Garcia, Lowell George and Jimmy Page.
 This was at a time when the tones these players made were not really in fashion (it was the mid- to late 1980s).
 Vintage 1960s and early 1970s guitar tones are now considered to be classic, of course.
 Medium-wattage tube amplifiers, simple pickups/simple guitars made in the late 1950s, and a minimal use of effects – all contributed to the singing, shimmering, round “golden” tone they achieved.
 This tone aesthetic is my goal as well.